MolQL/molql/docs/language-reference.md

 ```
 structure.modifier.cluster :: Map {
   selection: atom-selection,
-  min-radius: number,
+  min-distance?: number = 0,
-  max-radius: number,
+  max-distance: number,
-  minimum-size?: number = 2 (* Minimal number of sets to merge, must be at least 2 *),
+  min-size?: number = 2 (* Minimal number of sets to merge, must be at least 2 *),
-  maximum-size?: number (* Maximal number of sets to merge, if not set, no limit *)
+  max-size?: number (* Maximal number of sets to merge, if not set, no limit *)
 } => atom-selection
 ```